Just a short note for those of you who are still reading, and have stuck by my radio silence...

 Turn dough out onto a lightly floured surface and gently bring together to form a ball.
 Flatten into a disk, wrap in plastic wrap and refrigerate for 1 hour.

 Lining the tin.
-The pastry is a little thick, but my arms
+The pastry is a little thick, but my arms were sore from all the rolling! |

 Roll the pastry out between 2 sheets of non-stick baking paper to 3mm-thick.
 Line a lightly greased 20cm springform pan with the pastry, trim the edges and prick the base with a fork.